jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 **Saving and transitional provisions relating to designated access services**

 ### 71 Standard terms determinations continue to apply
-(1) Each standard terms determination referred to in the first column of the following table remains in force and continues to apply as if the determination were a determination made by the Commission for the designated access service set out in the second column of that table opposite that determination:Standard terms determinationDesignated access serviceStandard terms determination for Telecom's unbundled bitstream access, 12 December 2007Chorus's unbundled bitstream accessStandard terms determination for Telecom's unbundled bitstream access backhaul service, 27 June 2008Chorus's unbundled bitstream access backhaulStandard terms determination for Telecom's unbundled copper local loop network service, 7 November 2007Standard terms determination for the designated services of Telecom's unbundled copper local loop network service (Sub-loop UCLL), Telecom's unbundled copper local loop network co-location service (Sub-loop Co-location) and Telecom's unbundled copper local loop network backhaul service (Sub-loop backhaul), 18 June 2009 (the Sub-loop services standard terms determination)Chorus's unbundled copper local loop networkStandard terms determination for Telecom’s unbundled copper local loop network co-location service, 7 November 2007Sub-loop services standard terms determinationChorus's unbundled copper local loop network co-locationSub-loop services standard terms determinationChorus's unbundled copper local loop network backhaul (distribution cabinet to telephone exchange)Standard terms determination for Telecom's unbundled copper local loop network backhaul (telephone exchange to interconnect point) service, 27 June 2008Chorus's unbundled copper local loop network backhaul (telephone exchange to interconnect point)
+(1) Each standard terms determination referred to in the first column of the following table remains in force and continues to apply as if the determination were a determination made by the Commission for the designated access service set out in the second column of that table opposite that determination:The following table is small in size and has 2 columns.
+Column 1 is headed Standard terms determination.
+Column 2 is headed Designated access serviceStandard terms determinationDesignated access serviceStandard terms determination for Telecom's unbundled bitstream access, 12 December 2007Chorus's unbundled bitstream accessStandard terms determination for Telecom's unbundled bitstream access backhaul service, 27 June 2008Chorus's unbundled bitstream access backhaulStandard terms determination for Telecom's unbundled copper local loop network service, 7 November 2007Standard terms determination for the designated services of Telecom's unbundled copper local loop network service (Sub-loop UCLL), Telecom's unbundled copper local loop network co-location service (Sub-loop Co-location) and Telecom's unbundled copper local loop network backhaul service (Sub-loop backhaul), 18 June 2009 (the Sub-loop services standard terms determination)Chorus's unbundled copper local loop networkStandard terms determination for Telecom’s unbundled copper local loop network co-location service, 7 November 2007Sub-loop services standard terms determinationChorus's unbundled copper local loop network co-locationSub-loop services standard terms determinationChorus's unbundled copper local loop network backhaul (distribution cabinet to telephone exchange)Standard terms determination for Telecom's unbundled copper local loop network backhaul (telephone exchange to interconnect point) service, 27 June 2008Chorus's unbundled copper local loop network backhaul (telephone exchange to interconnect point)
 (2) Part 2 of the principal Act applies to each standard terms determination accordingly.
 (3) Subsections (1) and (2) are subject to sections 72 to 79.